EdgarLefevre/python_cookiecutter/README.md

 ## Architecture

 The template provides a classic python project architecture:
- - data: python files relative to data (dataset preparation for exemple)
+ - data: python files relative to data (dataset preparation for example)
+ - docs: folder where the documentation will be generated
  - models: here are all models (data science project)
  - src: here are your sources
  - test: folder for test files